Redbird Reef

-The amount of marine food has increased 400 times over 7 years.
+From 2001 to 2008, within the vicinity of the reef, the amount of marine food per square foot has increased 400 times.

 The site is the most visited reef site off Delaware's coast, receiving more than 10,000 fishing parties annually, and is home to numerous marine species, including black sea bass, flounder, blue mussels, sponges, barnacles, and coral.
 Also, tuna and mackerel hunt at the reef.
 The site has become so popular that fishermen steal from each other, and other states apply for the next subway cars to be dumped in their waters.

+Similar Reefs

+The Redbirds were not the only trains that were reefed.
+In December 2007, an agreement was made with the Delaware Department of Natural Resources and Environmental Control to reef the trains (R32s, R38s, R40/As, R42s) that would be retired by the R160s, as well as work trains (R71s (converted R14s, R15s, R17s, R21s, R22s)) that were retired around the same time by converted Redbirds into work trains.

+Other trains to be reefed included a number of R16s, R30s, and R62s.